 The school helpfully publishes the university destination of its school leavers, which reveals the majority head for UK universities, with the majority of those getting into high ranking 'Red Brick' institutions - Manchester, Birmingham, Leeds, Warwick, etc. Each year a number head to Oxbridge (five in 2014, 20 in 2015 - see below), as well as to the likes of London School of Economics, Durham and Kings', a smattering to continental European universities (Prague for medicine - nice!), and a handful to US universities (including the likes of Columbia, Wharton...).
 Very few decided to take the less and less traditional "gap year".

-The school has now achieved the KHDA's Outstanding ranking for six years in a row - a significant achievement and one of only a very small number of schools to have done so.
+The school has now achieved the KHDA's Outstanding ranking for seven years in a row - a significant achievement and one of only a very small number of schools to have done so.

 The school is also subject to British Schools Overseas inspections.
 The opening line of its last evaluation is as follows: